 The Strategies of Anticompetitive Common Ownership

-Scholars and antitrust enforcers have raised concern about the anticompetitive effects that may arise when institutional investors hold substantial stakes in competing firms.
-Empirical evidence reporting that common concentrated owners are associated with higher prices and lower output poses a sharp challenge to antitrust orthodoxy and corporate governance scholarship.
+Scholars and antitrust enforcers have raised concerns about anticompetitive effects that may arise when institutional investors hold substantial stakes in competing firms.
+Their concern rests on empirical evidence that such common concentrated ownership is associated with higher prices and lower output.
+This evidence sharply challenges both antitrust orthodoxy and corporate governance scholarship.

-In this article, we undertake a systematic examination of the causal mechanisms that might link common ownership to anticompetitive effects.
-We consider whether each mechanism is tested by the existing empirical evidence, and whether it is plausible as employed by an institutional investor.
+In this Article, we examine the causal mechanisms that might link common ownership to anticompetitive effects.
+We consider whether the current empirical evidence supports the existence of these mechanisms and whether institutional investors would plausibly employ them.

 Keywords: airlines, antitrust, common shareholding, common ownership, collusion, executive compensation, horizontal, HHI, institutional investors, MHHI, modified Herfindahl-Hirschman Index, shareholdings, Blackrock, Vanguard, State Street